How Forgiveness Can Help You and Your Family Heal

 Family Dynamics and Forgiveness

-The family systems concept of cybernetics suggests that when one aspect of a system changes, equilibrium shifts, causing the entire system to reorganize.
-Change creates a ripple effect and shifts that occur at one level of a system then reverberate outward, changing other parts of the system in the process.
-The act of forgiving a loved one struggling with addiction has the power to heal your own resentments towards yourself and the loved one.
-It can also assist in healing the entire family, and can potentially inspire change and forgiveness within the loved one themselves.
+The family systems concept of cybernetics suggests that equilibrium shifts when one aspect of a system changes, causing the entire system to reorganize.
+Change creates a ripple effect, and shifts at one level of a system reverberate outward, changing other parts of the system.
+Forgiving a loved one struggling with addiction has the power to heal your resentments towards yourself and the loved one.
+It can also assist in healing the entire family, potentially inspiring change and forgiveness within the loved ones.

 Research supports the notion that forgiveness of others has been shown to cause self-forgiveness.
-Humans can learn to release internalized shame, pain, and resentment that affects self-worth through forgiving others.
+Through forgiving others, humans can learn to release internalized shame, pain, and resentment that affect self-worth.
 This research seems particularly striking when thinking about families touched by addiction.
 Shame is a common barrier to long-term recovery and can lead to relapse if not resolved.
-Engaging in the forgiveness process with your loved one struggling with addiction could inspire their own forgiveness of self, allowing them to move past shame and break the relapse cycle to sustain long-term recovery.
+Engaging in the forgiveness process with your loved one struggling with addiction could inspire their forgiveness of self, allowing them to move past shame and break the relapse cycle to sustain long-term recovery.

 The definition depends on who you ask.
 To me, the act of forgiveness includes changing one’s relationship with the pain that still lingers after a relational rupture.
 The nature of the rupture can vary in severity and subsequently leave more or less pain behind.
-I believe forgiveness means deciding to release some of the energy that we spend on pain as a means of healing.
-In his book, The Book of Forgiving, Archbishop Desmond Tutu says forgiveness is when “we take back control of our own fate and our own feelings.
+I believe forgiveness means releasing some of the energy we spend on pain as a means of healing.
+In his book, The Book of Forgiving, Archbishop Desmond Tutu says forgiveness is when “we take back control of our fate and our feelings.
 We become our own liberators.”
 By this definition, forgiveness can become a gift of freedom given to oneself and the entire family.

 The Four Steps to Forgiveness